Mostofa-Najmus-Sakib/MNSakib.io/publications.md

 #### Journal (On process)

-- <b>Sakib</b>, M. N.; Sadegh, M. and Mishra, D. “Development of fraud detection algorithm and application of ML algorithms to detect Plausible Correction and Suspicious Alteration cases”
+- <b>Sakib, M. N.</b>; Sadegh, M. and Mishra, D. “Development of fraud detection algorithm and application of ML algorithms to detect Plausible Correction and Suspicious Alteration cases”
-- <b>Sakib</b>, M. N.; Sadegh, M. and Mishra, D. “Monetary analysis to quantify the amount of economic loss due to data manipulation on asphalt pavement projects”
+- <b>Sakib, M. N.</b>; Sadegh, M. and Mishra, D. “Monetary analysis to quantify the amount of economic loss due to data manipulation on asphalt pavement projects”